Skip to content

 As a linking element, the ground-level base building creates a low, small-scale entrance which defines the relationship between the public spaces and the various buildings.
 It has a continuous internal walkway and creates a sense of permeability for interaction between the city and campus.

 This «common ground» connects the dedicated research and lecturing blocks in an extensive, fluid space at ground level.
-The multifunctional entrance hall – designed as a large meeting space – provides a central location for facilities that foster interaction: a cafeteria, library, informal workspaces, a research club, and the datcha.
+The multifunctional entrance hall is designed as a large social space and fosters interaction between the cafeteria, library and informal workspaces.

 The tower

-Situated on the Ansermet quay, it blends in harmoniously with other high-rise buildings in the local area on both sides of the river – such as the RTS, Vernets, and Firmenich developments.
-It also enjoys unobstructed views over the Geneva countryside, the Jura, Mont Salève, Le Môle, and even Mont Blanc on clear days.
+Situated close to the river bank, it blends in harmoniously with the other high points on both sides of the river.
+From here, the view opens up over the city and the open Geneva countryside, the Jura, Mont Salève, Le Môle and even Mont Blanc on a clear day.

 The lecture block

-The somewhat lower lecture block faces the city – situated opposite the Cité Carl Vogt development designed by the Honegger brothers – and matches the alignment and patterns of the urban Boulevard Yvoy and Boulevard Carl-Vogt.
+Situated opposite the Cité Carl Vogt development designed by the Honegger brothers, the four-story classroom building faces more towards the city and ties in with the alignment and patterns of the urban Boulevard Yvoy and Boulevard Carl-Vogt.
 It contains lecture theaters, practical work spaces, and a cafeteria, and provides a second entrance on the city side at street level.

 Façade and appearance